tree-ware/tree-ware-kotlin-core/docs/contributor/role-based-access-control.md

 # Set-Request Access Control

-The `controlSetRequestAccess()` operator is for controlling the access of a set-request.
+The `permitSet()` operator is for controlling the access of a set-request.

 ## TODO